-- the patient is able to promptly remove lenses or have someone else available to remove them. - erse available to remove them.
+- the patient is able to promptly remove lenses or have someone - else available to remove them. else available to reinove drein.

 Good hygiene habits help promote safe and comfortable lens wear.
-Always wash, rinse and thoroughly dry hands with a lint-free towel before handling lenses, REMOVE A LENS IMMEDIATELY if an eye becomes red or - Always handle lenses carefully.
-Never use tweezers or oth sharp objects such as fingernails to remove lenses from the - In a single objects such as migerinatis to remove lenses morn lenses of the lens container unless specifically indicated for that use Do not use if blister package is damaged or not sealed completely.
-This may result in product contamination which has been do a series in information. can lead to a serious eye infection. - Ensure that the correct lens for each eve is available.
+Always wash, rinse and thoroughly dry hands with a lint-free towel before handling lenses.

+REMOVE A LENS IMMEDIATELY if an eye becomes red or - Always handle lenses carefully.
+Never use tweezers or oth sharp objects such as fingernalls to remove lenses from the - lens container unless specifically indicated for that use.

+Do not use if blister package is damaged or not sealed completely.
+This may result in product contamination which - can lead to a serious eye infection.
+Ensure that the correct lens for each eye is available.
 Shake Ensure that the correct tens for each eye is available.
-Shake the blister pack gently prior to opening.
-Remove the lens from the blister pack by carefully pouring the lens onto the palm of your clean hand.
+Shake the blister pack gently prior to opening, Remove the lens from the blister pack by carefully pouring the lens onto the palm of your clean hand.
 Ensure the lens is right side out.
 Inspect lenses prior to insertion.
-Do not insert damaged lenses. - To insert lenses: Wash and rinse hands thoroughly and dry completely with a clean, lint free towel before handling lenses.
-Place a lens on the tip of your clean and dry right or left index figer, place the middle finger of the same hand close to lower eyelashes and pull down the lower eyelid.
-Use the fingers of the other hand to lift the upper eyelid. - Place the lens directly on the eye (cornea) and gently roll - finger away from the lens.
-Look down and slowly remove the hand, releasing the - lower lid. - Look straight ahead and slowly remove the other hand. releasing the upper lid. - Blink gently. - To remove lenses - Wash and rinse hands thoroughly and dry completely - wash and rinse hands thoroughly and dry complete with a clean, lint free towel before handling lenses.
+Do not insert damaged lenses. - To insert lenses: Wash and rinse hands thoroughly and dry completely with a clean, lint free towel before handling lenses. - Place a lens on the tip of your clean and dry right or left - index finger, place the middle finger of the same hand close to lower eyelashes and pull down the lower eyeld.
+Use the fingers of the other hand to lift the upper eyelid. - Place the lens directly on the eye (comea) and gently roll - finger away from the lens.

+Look down and slowly remove the hand, releasing the - lower lid. - Look straight ahead and slowly remove the other hand. - releasing the upper lid.

+Blink gently. - To remove lenses - Wash and rinse hands thoroughly and dry completely wash and rinse hands introughly and dry complete with a clean, lint free towel before handling lenses.
 Make sure hands are clean and completely dry.
 Blink fully several times. - While looking up, slide the lens down onto the white part - Remove the lens by pinching gently between the thumb and forefinger.
-Do not pinch the eye tissue - If the lens is difficult to grasp, dry fingers once more and - If a lens decenters on the eye, it may be possible to recenter it - by: - Closing the eye and massaging the lens into place, or
+Do not pinch the eye tissue. - If the lens is difficult to grasp, dry fingers once more and - try again.
+Do not use rewetting drops in this instance.

-- Closing the eye and massaging the terts into place, or Looking in the direction of the lens and blinking gently, or Gently pushing the off-centered lens onto the cornea with light finger pressure on the edge of the upper or lower - evelid. - eveno.
-If a lens tears in the eye it will feel uncomfortable.
+If a lens decenters on the eye, it may be possible to recenter it - Closing the eye and massaging the lens into place, or Closing the eye and massaging the tens into pace, or Looking in the direction of the lens and blinking gently, or Gently pushing the off-centered lens onto the cornea with light finger pressure on the edge of the upper or lower evelid. - If a lens tears in the eye it will feel uncomfortable.
 Advise wearers it is impossible to lose a contact lens or part of a contact lens behind the eye and to remain calm.
-Lens pieces may be removed by pinching them as for normal lens removal carefully avoiding pinching the eye tissue.
-If the lens pieces do not seem to remove easily, rinsing with saline is recommended.
+Lens pieces may be removed by pinching them as for normal lens removal may be removed by pinching the eye tissue.
+If the lens pieces do not seem to remove assily, rinsing with saline is recommended.
 If this does not help, the wearer should contact an eye care professional for assistance.